 We found 7 dermatologists who accept Medicare near New Bern, NC.

-Dr. Scott McClellan's specialty is dermatopathology.
+Dr. Scott McClellan specializes in dermatopathology.
 He takes Medicare insurance.
-Dr. McClellan attended Ohio State University College of Medicine and then went on to complete his residency at Naval Medical Center San Diego.
+Dr. McClellan attended medical school at Ohio State University College of Medicine.
+He trained at Naval Medical Center San Diego for residency.

 Conditions / Treatments